 1.4.5 Link appropriate early childhood data to other systems that serve children and families to analyze the long-term impact of early childhood investments.

-The four lead agencies for early childhood care and education (KSDE, the Children’s Cabinet, KDHE, and DCF) executed a Data Trust Agreement in April 2021.
-The agreement establishes a data governance board that meets regularly to establish best practices for data sharing and oversee projects that help us better understand what is and isn’t working in service provision.
-One urgent data need is to identify an unduplicated count of children (ages birth to 5) receiving services, and an RFP has been released for help developing a technical plan to arrive at this count.
+The Kansas Early Childhood Data Trust expanded its membership in 2022 to include the Department of Corrections, in addition to the original four lead agencies for early childhood care and education (KSDE, the Children’s Cabinet, KDHE, and DCF) who executed the first Data Trust Agreement in April 2021.
+The agreement establishes a data governance board that meets regularly to establish best practices for data sharing and oversee projects that help better assess service provision.